schmooser/blog.ora600.ru/_posts/2012-08-25-how-it-works.markdown

 1. Search suitable open-source theme on the [page with existing sites](http://wiki.github.com/mojombo/jekyll/sites) using Jekyll
 2. Fork it on [Github](http://github.com)
 3. Rename repo to `<yourname>.github.com`
-4. Clone a repo to a local machine using `git clone https://github.com/<yourname>/<yourname>.github.com.com`
+4. Clone a repo to a local machine using `git clone https://github.com/<yourname>/<yourname>.github.com.git`
 5. Delete all posts from `_posts` directory, edit theme to your needs, edit CNAME file to point the correct domain, edit Jekyll's `_config.yml`
 6. Write new post with `rake post title="<new title>"`
 7. Commit it with `git commit -a`
 8. Push it to the github with `git push origin master`

+To simplify my life and to transform my OS X 10.8.1 (the update was released today) to ultimate blogging machine, I made some tweaks:

+1. Added an alias to search in [DuckDuckGo](http://duckduckgo.com) with links:
+  {% highlight bash %}
+  ddg()
+  {
+   links duckduckgo.com/?q="$1"
+  }
+  alias ddg=ddg
+  {% endhighlight %}
+  If I need a link while writing a post I made `ddg "my query"` and grab link from there
+2. Installed a gem `cheat` to display information about various comands right in the terminal